jtsage/jtsage-datebox/docs/doc/3-1-themes.md

 DateBox will do it's best to inherit it's theme from it's parent(s) if you don't specify, finally falling back on 'a'.

-For bootstrap, things work a bit differently - you'll need to specify themes directly for those elements you wish to change.
+For bootstrap and jQueryUI things work a bit differently - you'll need to specify themes directly for those elements you wish to change.

 An important thing to note is that the theme "names" are a part of a class name.
 For instance, in bootstrap mode, most themes are set to "primary" - for buttons, this results in the class "btn-primary" being added.
 There is no limitation to the string length, so you could certainly add additional arbitrary classes.
 In the example below, the {% api_doc themeDate %} option has been set to "warning annoying-blink".

+There are 3 really, really awful themes included in the jQueryUI css file to show how to be specific enough for your theme to apply.

 <style type="text/css">
 	@keyframes blink {